neonritual/100-Days-of-Python/README.md

 # 100-Days-of-Python
-100 Days of Code - The Complete Python Pro Bootcamp for 2021 (from day 15)
+100 Days of Code - The Complete Python Pro Bootcamp (from day 15)